 It should be noted that the IRS actually has deductions for loss of a tree due to natural disaster.
 An arborist’s ability to assess the value of a lost or damaged tree actually may save you money on your taxes.
 However, as replacing a mature tree is a process that takes decades, most arborists (and most homeowners, as well) view removal as a last resort.

-Need to find a pro for your Damaged Trees?Find Pros
+Ready to start your Damaged Trees?Find Pros

 Preventing Storm Damaged Trees